Create an Airwallex account today

 What is PayPal?

-PayPal is a widely recognised online payment system that enables businesses and individuals to transfer funds electronically.
+PayPal is a widely recognised online payment system that lets businesses and individuals to transfer funds electronically.
 It was founded in the United States in 1998, and has grown to offer payment solutions in over 200 countries.
 Users can send and receive money, manage currencies, and make purchases securely online.
 PayPal also provides various financial services, including merchant services, payment gateways, and mobile wallet solutions.

 Whilst PayPal offers services to individuals and businesses, this article will focus on the PayPal alternatives for businesses.